Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 	_Opening application settings_

 1. Click **+ Add new setting** in the "Application settings" section.
-Add a setting named "SharedEventHubConnection" and set its value equal to the connection string that's on the clipboard.
-(If the connection string is no longer on the clipboard, you can return to http://bit.ly/FlySimConfig and copy it from there.)
+Add a setting named "SharedEventHubConnection" and set its value equal to the connection string that you copied to the clipboard in Step 5.
 When you're finished, click **Save** at the top of the blade.

 	![Adding an application setting](Images/new-application-setting.png)